 CYPs are designed to support all children to grow as individuals.
-Because programs serve a variety of families and communities, they must be responsive to a wide range of learning styles and needs while celebrating the individuality of each child.
-The adjustments to new groups, or changes in settings may be particularly challenging for children.
+Because programs serve diverse families and communities, they must be responsive to a wide range of learning styles and needs while celebrating the individuality of each child.
+The adjustments to new, groups, or changes in settings may be particularly challenging for children.